BrunaRihl/FineShine-Jewellery/README.md

 * As a user, I can proceed to checkout from my shopping bag to complete my purchase, so that I can finalize my order.

-* As a user, I can enter my personal and delivery details during checkout to ensure delivery of my order, so that my items are shipped to the correct address.
+* As a logged-in user, I can enter my personal and delivery details during checkout to ensure delivery of my order, so that my items are shipped to the correct address.

 * As a user, I can securely enter my payment details to complete the transaction, so that my purchase is successfully processed.

 * As a user, I receive a confirmation email after successfully completing the checkout process, providing details of my order, so that I have a record of my purchase.

-* As a user, I can view my order history in my profile to review my past purchases, so that I can track my shopping activity and access details of previous orders.
+* As a logged-in user, I can view my order history in my profile to review my past purchases, so that I can track my shopping activity and access details of previous orders.

 #### Epic 8: Contact Management and Customer Support